nociza/ccf_key_detector/README.md

+BRANCH stag-main
+Tom's branch that focuses on VAE implementation.
+This version has two ways of evauating the in-tone-ness of a psaages:
+1. (same as main) KK SKE.
+Use the same command as tldr below.
+2. Each hop of input is converted into 1D CICV (autocorrelation of a contineous chroma).
+It is then fed into a VAE, trained with a dataset of what we think is "in-tune."
+The "in-tune" reconstruction is then compared to the input CICV, and the score outputed is the L2 loss between.

+checkpoints in checkpoint/cicv_vae.pt (trained with VocalSet) precomputed features in build/precomputed

+-------------EVA'S ORIGINAL----------
 tldr:

 STEP 0: set up the virtual environment (`python -m venv .venv && source .venv/bin/activate && pip install -e .[dev]`)